Vinayagasundaram/Crop_Disease_Detection_Final/README.md

-# 🌿 Plant Disease Detection using Deep Learning
+# 🌿 Plant Disease Detection

 ## 📖 Overview
 This project identifies plant leaf diseases using a Convolutional Neural Network (CNN) trained on the "New Plant Diseases Dataset (Augmented)".